Site logo

 Bottom Line

-In our opinion, there really is no good reason to use a bank to transfer money overseas these days.
+In my opinion, there really is no good reason to use a bank to transfer money overseas these days.
 It used to be that for transferring once off amounts the convenience of not having to sign up to a third party service might have outweighed the extra costs you would incur.
-However while money transfer companies still require you to sign up this step has been made easy to do and the service benefits you get when you are making transfers far outweigh the initial signup process.

-2. Money Transfer Companies
+Money Transfer Companies

 Money transfer companies save travellers, expats and businesses many millions of dollars annually.